 Assessment at LaGuardia Community College is a process designed to support meaningful learning and development—for students, of course, but also for faculty, staff and the College as a whole.
 Our assessment framework addresses:

-LaGuardia has identified three overarching Core Competencies to structure our general education framework.
-LaGuardia Community College Core Competencies:
+LaGuardia has identified three overarching Core Competencies to structure our general education framework: